Slalom Diving

 Only one diving hoop

 A single diving hoop is placed sideways on the pool floor.
-The child swims toward the hoop, dives through it in a 180-degree arc, and then swims a few meters back along the same path.
-Before attempting the exercise with three hoops, it’s best to start with just one.
-The 180-degree arc helps the child learn how to use their hands and legs for a slow directional change with a wide radius.
-In the core exercise, these directional changes will need to happen much more quickly.
+The child swims toward it, dives through in a 180-degree arc, and swims a few meters back along the same path.
+Start with one hoop before attempting three.
+The wide arc teaches the child to use hands and legs for a slow directional change — in the core exercise these changes must happen much faster.

 Diving for rings